 January 30, 2007 BMW doesn’t like the term station wagon, which originated in the age of train travel when all-purpose vehicles with specialised bodies worked around train stations to carry people and luggage to local destinations.
 The term “hack” was also used to describe these utilitarian vehicles, so we kinda understand why BMW doesn’t want anyone calling its M5 Touring, the world’s fastest station wagon or something equally gauche, as its sporting and technological credentials set it far apart from the ordinary.
 It’s 5.0-litre V-10 engine has won back-to-back International Engine of the Year awards, and runs through a seven-speed Sequential Manual Gearbox to offer 507 bhp and 520 Nm of torque.
 The main difference between this vehicle and the legendary M5 is the 1,650 liters of boot space.
 This is a vehicle for owners needing to move sizable loads … very quickly.
 Without the 155mph electronic limiter the new M5 Touring would be capable of achieving 200mph while still transporting the largest of loads.
 All other facets of the vehicle put it in the luxury class, so perhaps a better term for the M5 Touring might be a “shooting break.”
 With the previous M5 Touring (E34) only available in left-hand drive, the arrival of the new M5 Touring marks the first time the high-performance estate has been offered to right-hand-drive customers.

-« Back to The world’s most practical sports car
+Read the full article: The world’s most practical sports car